Parent Advisory Committee (PAC)

 Have your child explore the magic and wonder of music with Joel Frankel’s “Musical Merriment.”
-Each weekly musical session features singing, finger plays, stories, instrument play-along and plenty of movement and dance.
-We even make our own instruments for playing at home.
+Each weekly musical session features singing, fingerplays, stories, instrument play-along and plenty of movement and dance.
+We even make our instruments for playing at home.
 The program also focuses on familiar songs of the seasons, songs and instruments of other world cultures, and supports themes covered by the Center’s staff.

 Participating in our Scholastic Book Fair is another great way to support the Center’s reading efforts.
-Students, parents, and teachers love Book Fairs for a number of reasons, including:
+Students, parents and teachers love book fairs for several reasons, including: